Rainy Day Activities For Toddlers (Indoor Activities, Zero Planning Required)

 The Qualities Of Rainy Day Activities For Toddlers

 I never really understood why mamas struggled with rainy days before I became a mom myself.
 But they are terrible.

 And It’s not even rain!
 We live in Canada and have like eight months of winter- so we’re stuck inside a lot!
 And while I love staying active outdoors, this past year my second babe was a newborn… so she couldn’t really go out in -30!

 So, stuck inside with a two-year-old and a newborn.
 I got why mamas were pulling their hair out.

-And so, I came up with a list (because lists are what I do best haha).
-A list of rainy day games to keep our sanity.
+Thus, I came up with a list (because lists are what I do best haha).
+These indoor toddler activities seem simple (because they are) but they also help us save our sanity.

-It doesn’t have to be fancy, in fact, my fort making skills is kind of crap.
+It doesn’t have to be fancy, in fact, my fort-making skills are kind of crap.
 But this rainy day game is normally a win.

 I’m going to assume that you have tinfoil in your house.